Critically examining the Domain Generalizability of Facial Expression Recognition models: Introduction

-One limitation of FER is external generalizability.
-FER systems, especially many state-of-the-art deep learning-based systems \cite{li2020deep}, are trained using supervised learning, which involves minimizing the classification error on a dataset of faces and emotion labels.
-Even though it is standard practice to ``hold out" a portion of the dataset to evaluate the test accuracy of a classifier, such cross-validation provides a measure of the expected classification accuracy only for new samples \emph{drawn from the same distribution as the training data}.
-But in many applications, the data that one wishes to make predictions on may be very different---along both emotion-relevant and emotion-irrelevant dimensions---than the training distribution.
-Multiple factors such as differences in illumination, pose, and background objects---as well as changes in facial features like ethnicity---can contribute to what are called ``dataset shifts" or ``feature-space shifts", which can impact the model's performance on different datasets \cite{zhang2019recent}.
+An under-appreciated limitation of these models is external generalizability.
+These state-of-the-art systems, especially deep learning-based systems \cite{li2020deep}, are trained using supervised learning, which involves minimizing the classification error on a dataset of faces and emotion labels.
+Even though it is standard practice to ``hold out" a portion of the dataset to evaluate the test accuracy of a classifier, such cross-validation techniques provide a measure of the expected classification accuracy only for new samples \emph{drawn from the same distribution as the training data}.
+But in many applications, the data that one wishes to make predictions on may be very different---along both emotion-relevant as well as emotion-irrelevant dimensions---from the training distribution.
+Multiple factors such as differences in the features that are predictive of emotions when the expressions are posed or generated spontaneously (an important distinction for facial expression recognition datasets), changes in facial feature distributions due to ethnicity, gender, and age; or even ``emotion-irrelevant" changes in pose, background complexity, and illumination, can all contribute to what are called ``dataset shifts", ``feature-space shifts", or ``distribution shifts", which can impact a model's performance on different datasets \cite{zhang2019recent,koh2021wilds, rabanser2019failing,yu2021empirical,sagawa2019distributionally,wang2022generalizing}.